Canonical graph decompositions via local separations: Constructing graph-decompositions from nested sets of local separations

-\begin{proposition} Let $N$ be a nested set of proper separations of a connected graph~$G$ such that $\cT(N)$ is a tree-decomposition of~$G$.
+\begin{proposition} Let $N$ be a nested set of proper separations of a connected graph~$G$ such that $\cT(N)$ is a tree-decomposition $(T,\cV)$ with parts~$G_\sigma = G[V_\sigma]$.
 Then the cutouts of $N$ are precisely the splitting stars of~$N$. \end{proposition} \begin{proof} Every cutout of~$N$ is included in a splitting star of~$N$ by \cref{GlobalSigmaVXsplits}, \cref{GlobalSigmaKsplits} and \cref{GlobalSigmaXsplits}.